Two Day Defeasance Closing Process

 - Borrower (or buyer) and new lender facilitate closing the underlying transaction into escrow.

-- Servicer’s counsel distributes the defeasance Closing Instruction Letter; and servicer’s counsel sends all original mortgage release or assignment documents to the title company (if they have not already been sent and received).
+- Servicer’s counsel circulates the defeasance Closing Instruction Letter and distributes all original mortgage release or assignment documents to the title company (if they have not already been sent and received).

 - Title company confirms receipt of the following items.
 In some cases, this is by COB day 1, otherwise, it occurs the morning of day 2.